michaelforrest/twitch-banners/README.md

 ##How to use

-First you'll need to install meteor following the instructions here: https://www.meteor.com/install
+1) You'll need to install meteor following the instructions here: https://www.meteor.com/install

-Clone this repository to you desktop.
+2) Clone this repository to you desktop.
 You can either download the GitHub app or use command line git.
 There should be instructions on GitHub on how to do this.

-Then run:
+3) On the command line:

 ```
-cd path/to/twitch-banners
+> cd path/to/twitch-banners
-meteor
+> meteor
 ```

-Then point your OBS Browser plugin to `http://localhost:3000` and you're in business.
+4) Point your OBS Browser plugin to `http://localhost:3000` and you're in business.

 ## To change the text
 Edit the file `twitch-banner.coffee`.
 It will automatically reload with each save.